Last updated April 22, 2026

 Now that we've discussed the average cost of egg freezing and what factors can impact the total amount you may pay, let's break down exactly where all that money actually goes.

-Additionally, you should consider the cost of using those frozen eggs in the future, when you're ready to grow your family.
-This will include the egg thawing, fertilization and embryo transfer process.
-Learn more below.
+Also consider the cost of using those frozen eggs in the future (when you're ready to grow your family).
+This will include egg thawing, fertilization, and embryo transfer.

 Below are some of the most commonly asked questions about egg freezing costs:

 Each insurance company has a different policy.
 The one thing most agree on?
 They usually won’t cover the cost of egg freezing.
-However, many will include coverage for diagnostic testing, your initial consultation with a fertility specialist, and sometimes, medication.
+However, many do offer coverage for diagnostic testing, an initial consultation with a fertility specialist, and sometimes, medication.

 Some large companies are starting to offer coverage for egg freezing, so check with your HR department to see if your insurance will cover any or all of your costs.